 Owners of the 2010 and 2011 Grand Caravan are turned off by its green dash lighting as well as a few glitches with interior gizmos.
 Questionable Chrysler/Dodge reliability also rears its ugly head, though many are willing to give this classy mini a chance to prove itself.
 Kudos from owners, meantime, encompass the 2011 Grand Caravan’s tweaked exterior and interior, massive cabin and cargo spaces, the new 3.6-liter V6, and, above all, the well-designed Stow ‘n Go second-row seats.
 Value is a word that owners also use a lot when talking about their new Grand Caravan.

-Talk about the 2011 Dodge Grand Caravan
+What's your take on the 2011 Dodge Grand Caravan?

 Dodge Grand Caravan Questions

 I Want To Use My 2011 Grand Caravan For Work, But Want To Be Able To Use It...